Allan Patterson Newman: Crime spree

 Newman's first recorded crime occurred on February 20, 1991, when he stole a 1987 Nissan Sentra in Rockville, shooting the owner in the arm.
 The following day, a bank in Fairfax, Virginia was robbed by a man using the same car.
-Months later, on November 13, he attempted to burgle into an automobile dealership in Silver Spring, but was intercepted by two maintenance workers: 30-year-old Jose Escobar and 39-year-old Maura Portillo.
+Months later, on November 13, he attempted to burgle an automobile dealership in Silver Spring, but was intercepted by two maintenance workers: 30-year-old José Escobar and 39-year-old Maura Portillo.
 In retaliation, Newman shot and killed both of them using his .357 Magnum, and fled the scene.

-Twelve days later, Allan carjacked a red Toyota Supra in Rockville, which he used to rob a Signet Jewelers bank in Ellicott City the next day.
-On January 15, 1992, he shot and killed 31-year-old Jose Ramos during a robbery at a parking lot outside his Rockville apartment.
+Twelve days later, Newman carjacked a red Toyota Supra in Rockville, which he used to rob a Signet Jewelers bank in Ellicott City the next day.
+On January 15, 1992, he shot and killed 31-year-old José Ramos during a robbery at a parking lot outside his Wheaton apartment.
 On February 24, while searching for another car, Newman came across 45-year-old Dr. Shahin Hashtroudi, an Iranian-born professor at the George Washington University, who was just leaving her Bethesda office.
 He shot her once in the head, leaving her to die from her injuries before stealing her white 1987 Toyota Camry.
 Hashtroudi's car was later used for robbing the Central Fidelity Bank in Chantilly, Virginia on March 5, with Newman ditching the vehicle five days later.

 On April 9, Newman carjacked a man in Falls Church, and the day after, used it as an escape vehicle after robbing the Citizens Bank of Maryland in Bethesda.
 His last recorded crime occurred on October 9: donning either a ski mask or undergarments to cover his face, he threatened two teenage girls with a handgun in Woodlawn, telling them to hand over their car, a black 1983 Honda Civic belonging to one of the girls' mothers.
 At that moment, off-duty police officer Thomas J. Fenwick of the Baltimore Police Department encountered him, and the two men exchanged gunshots before Newman fled with the car.